 Answer: The National Health Resource Center on Domestic Violence offers a number of resources tailored specifically for LGBTQ/GNC communities, including safety cards and posters.
-Visit here to learn more about our resources for working with LGBTQ/GNC communities, and order materials here.
+Learn more about our resources for working with LGBTQ/GNC communities, and order materials.

 Also get more information at the LGBTQ DV Capactity Learning Center at The NW Network.